Amigo is working on a second Scheme but this is going very slowly.

 On 24 May the judgement in the case was published – the judge accepted the FCA’s arguments and did not approve the Scheme.

-An overview of the Scheme as it was proposed
+An overview of the first Scheme as it was proposed

 Amigo is proposing a Scheme because it can’t afford to pay refunds to all the customers who were given unaffordable loans.
 It says it will go into administration if the Scheme is not approved.